czetsuya/lab-microservice-spring-aws/README.md

 services.
 The goal is to make each service independent, fine-grained, scalable and flexible which allows faster testing and release.

+This project takes advantage of the AWS infrastructure and it's services such as:
+ - ECR - docker registry
+ - ECS - service orchestration for service deployment, management, scaling, monitoring, etc
+ - AppMesh - service mesh that provides application level networking (normally used between internal services)
+ - Load Balancer - use for external client connection

 ![Microservice Architecture with Spring](./docs/architecture.png)

 ## Our Microservices